pascalmermeold/dapperdoe/readme.md

 ## Intro / Demo

-**First of all, test Dapper Doe here in order to better understand the rest of this readme. **
+*First of all, test Dapper Doe with the demo in order to better understand the rest of this readme.*

 **Demo : <a href="http://www.lafactoria.fr/dapperdoe/" target="_blank">www.lafactoria.fr/dapperdoe</a>**